-Direct Mail has shaken off some of the label of 'junk mail' it acquired through the 80's and 90's - largely due to advances in information technology which allow you to gather and use information about the people you want to send your information to.
-Rather than simply sending mail out randomly in the hope that you will hit some of the people interested in your product, you can now be highly selective about who receives your mail.
+Direct Mail has shaken off some of the label of ‘junk mail’ it acquired through the 80’s and 90’s – largely due to advances in information technology which allow you to gather and use information about the people you want to send your information to.
+Foe example filtering out those that cant afford to pay, are unlikely to be interested in what you have to offer.
+Rather than simply sending mail out randomly in the hope that you will hit some of the people interested in your product, you can now be highly selective about who is to receive your mail.